sanjananellutla/alzheimersdiseaseprediction/README.md

 I have analyzed and visualized the dataset using Tableau to understand the data patterns and physical and physiological insights of the patient samples.

-The main.ipynb file contains the source code
+The main.py file contains the source code
 The ADNIMERGE.csv file contains the dataset
 The AlzheimersVisualization.twbx contains the Tableau visualizations of the Alzheimer's Data The CPSC597-ProjectReport_SanjanaNellutla contains the detailed report and instruction manuals on how to implement this project.